IuliiaZaitova/non-compositional-expressions-slavic/README.md

 This is the source code for the CogAlex 2024 paper:

-'Cross-Linguistic Processing of Non-Compositional Expressions in Slavic Languages' [reference to be added]
+[Cross-Linguistic Processing of Non-Compositional Expressions in Slavic Languages](https://aclanthology.org/2024.cogalex-1.10.pdf) (Zaitova et al., CogALex 2024)

 If you use the code, please reference the paper in your work.